 A silver IRA is a self-directed individual retirement account that allows you to own silver and other precious metals in your portfolio.
 Investors sometimes use this type of account to hedge against inflation.
-But does it make sense for your retirement?
-Here are the pros and cons.
+There are pros and cons to consider before deciding whether this could be a good fit for your portfolio.

 A financial advisor can help you break down the advantages and risks of a silver IRA for your retirement plan.